Danny van Haaren

 Danny van Haaren (born 21 September 1997) is a Dutch footballer who plays as a midfielder for SteDoCo.

 Club career

-He made his Eerste Divisie debut for Telstar on 17 August 2018 in a game against RKC Waalwijk, as an 81st-minute substitute for Senne Lynen.
+He made his Eerste Divisie debut for Telstar on 17 August 2018 in a game against RKC, as an 81st-minute substitute for Senne Lynen.
+He turned amateur when joining Tweede Divisie outfit Katwijk in 2019 and later played for TEC and village team SteDoCo.

+International career

+Van Haaren played 6 games for the Netherlands national under-17 football team.

 Personal life

 His older brother Ricky van Haaren is also a footballer.